loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

 Foreign Function Interfaces (FFI) calls, because the function that is being called might allocate stack frames.
-While FFI is not exposed to the user, it is still used internally at the time of writing, as libc is used for printing and allocating memory on the heap.
+While FFI is not exposed to the user, it is still used internally at the time of writing, because libc is used for printing and allocating memory on the heap.

 #singleStackFrame